1990 Kangaroo tour of Great Britain and France: Third Test

 In the third and final test of The Ashes series, Australia kept alive their series streak (not having lost The Ashes since Great Britain won in Australia in 1970 and not having lost them in England since 1959), with a 14–0 win in front of a packed Elland Road in Leeds.
 Australia ran in three tries to nil with Mal Meninga, Andrew Ettingshausen and Benny Elias all crossing the line while the Lions rarely threatened the Kangaroos line in the wet and slippery conditions.

 Kangaroos captain Mal Meninga became just the third Australian to score a try in each test of an Ashes series following on from legendary try-scoring winger Ken Irvine in 1962 and 1963, and the most unlikely of the trio, front-row forward Sam Backo in 1988.

 Bob Fulton made only one change to his side from Old Trafford with David Gillespie coming onto the bench for John Cartwright.
-Mal Reilly did similar to his former Manly-Warringah teammate and only made changes to his bench with Jonathan Davies replacing Paul Loughlin and Mike Gregory returning to the side in place of Shaun Edwards.
+Mal Reilly did similar to his former Manly-Warringah teammate and only made changes to his bench with Jonathan Davies returning to the Test line up replacing Paul Loughlin, and Mike Gregory returning to the side in place of Shaun Edwards.

 This test also doubled as a round game of the 1989–1992 Rugby League World Cup.

 The deciding test was played in wet and slippery conditions, though the Kangaroos handled the tricky conditions better than the home side.

 Australia's first try to Andrew Ettingshausen came when the Kangaroos caught the Lions short in their defensive line.
 Centre Carl Gibson had received a head knock and was in the hands of the trainers.
-Unfortunately he was still on the field which did not allow his replacement Jonathan Davies to come on and make up the numbers.
-Stuart's long pass to Ettingshausen allowed him to skirt around Martin Offiah to score in the corner for the only points of the first half after Meninga missed the difficult sideline conversion.
+While he had left the field, the touch judge could not get the attention of Sablayrolles and wouldn't allow his replacement Jonathan Davies to come on and make up the numbers.
+Seeing that the Lions were short in the line which forced them to come infield, Ricky Stuart sent a 25-metre, pinpoint pass out to Ettingshausen, which allowed him to skirt around Martin Offiah (who had to turn and chase) to score in the corner before Offiah and Steve Hampson pushed his legs into touch.
+This proved to be the only points of the first half after Meninga missed the difficult sideline conversion.